-I wish I had taken more photos but when compiling the posts it was difficult nailing it down to a few – and even then, there were still a lot of photos.
-I also wanted to mention funny moments like when a couple in Maine stalked us because of our license plate (they were planning to move to San Diego the following year).
-But I fear mentioning things one of many moments that will make the others less significant.
+I wish I had taken more photos but when compiling them, it was difficult nailing it down to a few – and even then, there were still a lot of photos.
+I also wanted to mention funny moments like when a couple in Maine stalked us because of our license plate because they were planning to move to San Diego the following year.
+I fear mentioning one moment out of many moments that will making the others less significant.

 Here are some interesting numbers about our 12-day cross country trip.

 Number of states visited: 24.

 Total put on the rental car: 8,000 miles.

 Maximum number of time zones crossed in one day: 3.